cobuildlab/cobuildlab-web/src/pages/blog/We-introduce-you-to-Octopi.md

 tags: Miami
 image: "./media/octopi-0.jpg"
 ---
-<title-2>Get to know a team of passionate software developers.
-We introduce you to Octopi</title-2>

 Octopi, it's a Miami-based software startup that builds and sells a modern and smart Terminal Operating System (TOS) that helps small and medium-size seaport terminal operators manage operations, track cargo, and communicate electronically in real-time with commercial partners, launched with its first customer, one small terminal in Haiti in 2015.
 The company's cloud-based TOS is now in use at ten terminals in seven countries.